-The next place of note is the village of Polesworth which has good moorings, and just beyond is Pooley Halla and an old colliery loading basin.
-The collier is long gone now and the adjacent land, formerly a spoil tip, is now pleasant nature reserve.
+The next place of note is the village of Polesworth which has good moorings, and just beyond is Pooley Hall and an old colliery loading basin.
+The colliery is long gone now and the adjacent land, formerly a spoil tip, is now pleasant nature reserve.

 Just before you reach Alvecote, where there is a marina and popular pub, there are moorings on the left hand side for the site of Alvecote Priory.

-You will need to turn at the winding hole just before Bridge 63.
+You will need to turn at the winding hole just before Bridge 63 for your return journey.